-Matzo Brei, made from broken matzo pieces fried in butter with egg, is a common Passover breakfast.
+Matzo Brei, made from broken matzo pieces fried in butter with egg, is a common Passover breakfast, and if you like it decadent I have you covered with this recipe.
 This sweet version adds cream cheese and apple cinnamon-flavored Charoset for a delicious treat!

 During Passover, I like to switch up breakfast with different ways to eat matzo.
 Some days it’s smoked salmon with cream cheese and dill on matzo.
 Other days it’s scrambled egg and avocado matzo toast.

 I really look forward to sweet Matzo Brei!
-Charoset is a great addition because it has a sweet apple cinnamon flavor profile.
+Charoset is a great addition because it has a sweet apple cinnamon flavor profile and paired with cream cheese, it reminds me of a cheese pastry.
 I like to keep a batch of Charoset in my fridge during Passover because it’s easy to make and great for snacking or making this dish.
 However, if you don’t have it on hand and don’t feel like whipping some up, you can use applesauce and cinnamon in this recipe instead.

 Why You’ll Love This Recipe